LesnyRumcajs/arewemeantoday/README.md

-# Are we mean today
+# Are we mean today?
 Daily grumpiness compass.